Why This Recipe Works

-This Sicilian version couldn't be quicker or easier to make: Peel and roughly purée some tomatoes, mix with raw minced garlic, chopped basil, olive oil, and red pepper flakes, and then toss with cooked spaghetti and some of its starchy water as soon as it's cooked.
+This Sicilian version couldn't be quicker or easier to make: Grate some tomatoes, mix with raw minced garlic, chopped basil, olive oil, and red pepper flakes, and then toss with cooked spaghetti and some of its starchy water as soon as it's cooked.
 Some toasted breadcrumbs, meanwhile, help thicken and emulsify the sauce.

 Because the sauce is heated only by the pasta and its cooking water, it retains all of its fresh tomato and basil flavor.
 It reminds us a little of tomatoey pesto alla Trapanese, except this recipe is even simpler and faster to whip up.